A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 \subsection{Fitting a Subspace to a Grasp Dataset}

 We hypothesized that grasps created by holding the objects in our set would exist in the pose space of the hand, but lie along the basis vectors of $\boldsymbol T$.
 If this is true, then we can find a model of $\boldsymbol T$ by fitting a subspace to the grasps in $\mathcal{G}$.
-We wish for this model of $\boldsymbol T$ to explain enough of $\mathcal{G}$ to enable teleoperation.
+We want the model of $\boldsymbol T$ to explain enough of $\mathcal{G}$ to enable teleoperation.

 A model of $\boldsymbol T$ would provide us with the information necessary to create a teleoperation mapping for the hand.
 The model of the subspace consists of an origin and three $N$-dimensional orthogonal vectors, which describe the bases of the subspace.
 For a given hand, the origin pose of the subspace provides us with an origin pose $\boldsymbol o$ for $\boldsymbol T$, and the basis vectors provide us with a projection matrix $\boldsymbol A$.